USAFA-ECE/ece346/_sources/syllabus.md

 Schedule EI with an instructor if you are having difficulty with the course material.
 You must have read the assignment and attempted the homework before requesting EI.
 Note:  You are responsible for material if you miss class, so get notes from someone in your section.
 For example, you miss the lesson where the instructor announces a quiz for the next lesson or the instructor assigns homework due next lesson.
 Even though you missed the lesson, you are still responsible for the quiz, homework, or any other assignments made.
 It is in your best interest to check with your classmates after an absence.
 After you’ve read the assignment, attempted the homework, and checked with your classmates, you may then schedule EI if you have difficulty with the material—not to make up a class you missed.

 ## CAS Policy
-For CAS notification, email your instructor prior to your absence and include the lesson number, the date, and the reason (descriptive reason—don’t just send a CAS code or SCA number) as soon as possible, preferably before the absence occurs.
-It is your responsibility to check your SCA to see if instructor permission is required.
+For CAS notification, email your instructor prior to your absence and include the lesson number, the date, and the reason (descriptive reason—don’t just send a CAS code or SCA number) as soon as possible, preferably before the absence occurs.  _**It is your responsibility to check your SCA to see if instructor permission is required**_.
 If it is, you must make the request prior to your absence.
 If you miss class, you are responsible for all material (e.g. assignments, notes, announcements, handouts, etc.) covered in class.
 Please check with another cadet in your section to find out what you missed.

 When a cadet is absent on the day that an assignment is due, or on the date of a quiz or GR, the cadet is responsible for meeting the following standards:
 - Scheduled Absence: If a cadet will miss any graded event due to a scheduled absence such as an SCA, sport team trip, or scheduled Lasik surgery, the cadet is expected to complete all work BEFORE the absence.